Enhanced generation of non-degenerate photon-pairs in nonlinear metasurfaces

 Next, we studied the case where the signal and idler are generated at two different BICs.
 The most distinguishing feature here is the occurrence of hyperbolic transverse phase matching as shown in Fig.~\ref{fig:4}(a), calculated according to the right-hand side of Eq.(\ref{eqn:phase-matching-freq}) for the normally incident pump with $\vb{k}_{p,\perp}=0$.
 The condition for the pump wavelength of \(\lambda_p=774.22\)~nm is shown by the dotted white line in Fig.~\ref{fig:1}(d), Figs.~\ref{fig:4}(a) and~(d).

 For the two BIC case, in Fig.~\ref{fig:4}(c) we show the angular dependence in $k$-space of the photon-pair generation when transverse phase matching occurs at the \(\Gamma\) point, and in Fig.~\ref{fig:4}(d) the case in which \(\lambda_p=774.22\)~nm.
 As before there is a peak in generation at the transverse phase matching condition (dashed white line).
-In Fig.~\ref{fig:4}(b) we see that the photon-pair generation rate is two orders of magnitude higher than for the single BIC case in Fig.~\ref{fig:2}(b).
-One order of magnitude can be attributed to different mode profiles and their overlap (Supplementary~S4).
-Importantly, an order-of-magnitude enhancement is due to hyperbolic phase matching, whereby SPDC enhancement occurs for a much broader range of transverse photon wavevectors, in contrast to single-BIC case with elliptical phase-matching only allowing a small range of wavevectors close to the $\Gamma$ point.
-We calculated the theoretical brightness to be 2300 MHz/mW/nm, which is, remarkably, an order of magnitude higher than experimental results for ring resonators~\cite{Guo:2017-e16249:LSA}.
+In Fig.~\ref{fig:4}(b) we see that the photon-pair generation rate is almost two orders of magnitude higher than for the single BIC case in Fig.~\ref{fig:2}(b).
+A factor of $6$ of the enhancement can be attributed to different mode profiles and their overlap (Supplementary~S4).
+Importantly, an order-of-magnitude increase is due to hyperbolic phase matching, whereby SPDC enhancement occurs for a much broader range of transverse photon wavevectors, in contrast to single-BIC case with elliptical phase-matching only allowing a small range of wavevectors close to the $\Gamma$ point.
+We calculated the theoretical peak brightness to be 4900 Hz/mW/nm over a 1.2~nm bandwidth, which is \(10^5\) that of simulations for an unpatterned nonlinear film.
+Such predicted brightness enhancement is also much stronger then for metasurfaces based on Mie-like resonances~\cite{Santiago-Cruz:2103.08524:ARXIV}.

 The two elliptic paraboloids in Fig.~\ref{fig:1}(d) can only sum to a hyperbolic paraboloid because the metasurface lacks \(\flatfrac{\pi}{2}\) in-plane rotational symmetry.
 The \(D_{2h}\) symmetry of the MS means that the BICs must have an elliptic paraboloid dispersion as that matches the rotation and mirror symmetries of the MS. In our case \(k_x\) and \(k_y\) are the major and minor axes, but a set of axes can always be chosen such that the dispersion is of the form